scottfalbo/portfolio/refactor-dev.md

 + 7/29/2021
   + starting a new.
   + Started restructuring the HTML and CSS.
-  + Changed some replaced the `Tattoo` and `Drawing` database models with an `Image` model.
+  + Replaced the `Tattoo` and `Drawing` database models with a shared `Image` model.
-  + Moved the main page admin controls from the separate admin dash board to a popup module on the page.
+  + Moved the main page admin controls from the separate admin dash board to a popup module on the index page.
     + Both the button to toggle and actual CRUD UI only render if the user is authenticated.

 [Back to README](README.md#refactor-development-log)